Indian Plum -bare root

-Habitat: Part-shade/sun to shade, Indian Plum prefers moist sites in full to partial shade but will survive in full sun.
+Indian Plum prefers moist sites in full to partial shade but will survive in full sun.

-Wildlife: Nectar source for butterflies and hummingbirds, food source for native wildlife; food source, shelter, or nesting sites for birds; Among species considered to be the most valuable wildlife plants by ODFW Naturescaping (2001) reference.
+part-shade/sun to shade, Food source for native wildlife; food source, shelter, or nesting sites for birds; Among species considered to be the most valuable wildlife plants by ODFW Naturescaping (2001) reference.